lsst/felis/presentations/ivoa-college-park-2018.md

  MySQL(_+ Qserv_), Oracle, and SQLite.
   - Testing has also been done in BigQuery and Postgres.

-* We are headed towards _at least_ three tabular data formats:
+* We are headed towards _at least_ three tabular data file formats internally:
-FITS, HDF5, and Parquet.
+FITS, Parquet, and HDF5.
 Maybe Avro.

-* We are using _at least_ three lanaguages - C++, Python, and Java.
+* We are using three lanaguages - C++, Python, and Java.
   - And _at least_ three tabular libraries: afw.table, pandas, and astropy

 ---